 Claire Weyl has been a lawyer at the Paris Bar since 1999.
-She is a founding partner of the intellectual property law office Kern and Weyl and works with Castaldi Partner as a consultant in the IP alliance.
+She is a founding partner of the intellectual property law office Kern and Weyl and works with Castaldi Partners as a consultant in the IP alliance.

 She began her career in London in the Intellectual Property department of British Telecom and then worked alongside an intellectual property lawyer at Salès Vincent and Partners (now Denton Wilde Sapte), before joining the Intellectual Property Group of Baker and Mc Kenzie in Paris, where she practiced for more than 11 years.

-She advises and assists large companies and SMEs in the management of their intellectual property rights (drafting consultations, contracts, developing trademarks strategies and monitoring registration procedures, audits, etc.) particularly in the sectors of fashion, cosmetics, food, automotive, energy, IT, hospitality, sports and pharmaceuticals.
+She advises and assists large companies and SMEs in the management of their intellectual property rights (drafting consultations, contracts, developing trademarks strategies and monitoring registration procedures, audits, etc.) particularly in the sectors of automotive, fashion, cosmetics, food, energy, IT, hospitality, sports and pharmaceuticals.

 She is a member of the Association of Practitioners in Trademarks and Designs Law (APRAM).